Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum spherical TEXT -spin model

-Our second application is the spherical $p$-spin model.
+Our second application is the quantum spherical $p$-spin model.
 We begin with a brief derivation of its effective action in the Keldysh formalism.
-The procedure is analogous to that of Ref.~\cite{Tikhanovskaya2023} with minor modifications owed to the doubling of the time contour in the Keldysh approach.
 We then apply the generalized thermal ansatz to the ultrametric aging component of the spin correlations.
 This procedure is then shown to reproduce the results known from replica formalism.

+The Hamiltonian of the random $p$-spin model was first introduced in Ref~\cite{Derrida1981} with the Ising counterpart discussed in Ref~\cite{Mezard1984}.
+Its soft spin version was introduced shortly thereafter \cite{Kirkpatrick1987}.
+Upon inclusion of a spherical constraint, this classical model is known to exhibit 1-step replica symmetry breaking in thermal equilibrium \cite{Crisanti1992}.
+Additionally, the transition between the paramagnetic and glass phase changes from second to first order continuous to discontinuous at low temperatures.
+There, the dynamical equations of motion predict a higher critical field strength than the equilibrium theory \cite{Crisanti1993}.
+The same behavior is found for the quantum model, where the discontinuous transition is of first order also in the thermodynamic sense \cite{Cugliandolo2001}.
+Due to the discrepancy between the dynamical and the equilibrium theory, it poses a critical test to the general arguments of Sec.~\ref{sec:Equiv}.